Find Affordable College Courses

 Schnecksville, PA

 Lehigh Carbon Community College landed the #10 spot in the 2023 rankings for the most popular associate degree psychology programs.
-Located in the suburb of Schnecksville, LCCC is a public school with a moderately-sized student population.
+Located in the large suburb of Schnecksville, LCCC is a public school with a moderately-sized student population.

 Of the 20 students majoring in psychology at LCCC, 25% are male and 75% are female.